deathworlders/online/content/book/deathworlders/chapter-11-direct-delivery.md

 “And… you feel the mating urge towards Goruu?
 Despite that he’s not human?”
 Niral asked.

 Rylee didn't look up.
 “It's...not exactly.
-It's more like...
-I like Goruu as a person; I hope we'll be friends, and *usually* I like to have sex with my friends.
+It's more like...I like Goruu as a person; I hope we'll be friends, and *usually* I like to have sex with my friends.
 That's kinda colliding with the fact that he's not human in my head and, yeah, it's weird for me too.”

 She looked up and smiled sheepishly.
 “And I’m sorry if this makes you uncomfortable, Niral, but the same goes for you.”